RegioneER/RerUserDates/README.md

 Another plugin's feature is regular users can't select any more a custom range in the calendar but Superadmins still can build reports.

-Since Piwik 2.4.0 you can enable or disable the two features independently by clicking checkboxes in the plugin's configuration page available in the super admin user interface.
+You can enable or disable the two features independently by clicking checkboxes in the plugin's configuration page available in the super admin user interface.

 This plugin is translated in: English, Italian and French (just send a pull request to include your favourite language, see _Can I contribute_ f.a.q.)